Magic-angle semimetals: Results

-In addition to Eqs.~\eqref{eq:H0} and \eqref{eq:tbg} we have studied a multitude of other $d$-dimensional models in an incommensurate potential: the $\pi$-flux model and the honeycomb model in 2D, a 3D variant of Eq.~\eqref{eq:H0} (studied previously in Ref.~\cite{PixleyGopalakrishnan2018}), and a 1D long range hopping model with a power-law dispersion $E = -t\; \text{sign}(\cos k) \vert \cos k\vert^\sigma$ with $\sigma <1$ \cite{GaerttnerRadzihovsky2015}---in this 1D case, $v$ is not a velocity \cite{SuppMat}.
+In addition to Eqs.~\eqref{eq:H0} and \eqref{eq:tbg} we have studied a multitude of other $d$-dimensional models in an incommensurate potential: the $\pi$-flux model and the honeycomb model in 2D, a 3D variant of Eq.~\eqref{eq:H0} (studied previously in Ref.~\cite{PixleyGopalakrishnan2018}), and a 1D long range hopping model with a power-law dispersion $E = -t\; \text{sign}(\cos k) \vert \cos k\vert^\sigma$ with $\sigma <1$ \cite{GaerttnerRadzihovsky2015}---in this 1D case, $v$ is not a velocity (details on 1D case can be found in the last part of {Supplementary Note 2}).
 Each of these models generates flat bands and magic-angle physics similar to TBG.
 Importantly, these semimetallic 2D Dirac points have been realized in cold atomic setups using either a honeycomb optical lattice~\cite{TarruellEsslinger2012,JotzuEsslinger2014} or artificial gauge fields~\cite{AidelsburgerGoldmann2014,HuangJing2016,WuZhang2016}, whereas the 1D model we consider can be realized using trapped ions~\cite{RichermeMonroe2014}.
 The 3D variant of Eq.~\eqref{eq:H0} is theoretically possible to implement~\cite{SunDasSarma2011,Jiang2012,DubcekBuljan2015}, but has not been experimentally realized yet.
 In each of these experimental setups, quasiperiodic potentials can then be realized, e.g. by additional lasers \cite{SchreiberBloch2015}, programmable potentials \cite{SmithMonroe2016}, or a digital mirror device \cite{WeitenberKuhr2011}.
+Alternative emulators of Dirac semimetals can also be realized in metamaterials, e.g.~in topolectrical circuits~\cite{LeeThomale2017} or in arrays of electromagnetic microwave resonators~\cite{Peterson2018}.
+Quasiperiodicity can then be encoded through the spatial modulation of the electrical circuit elements.